SilkyChickn/JokeApp/README.md

 #### Error Banner

 The app contains a error context and a banner that displays all errors in a red banner at the top of the screen.
 You can close it with the *close button*.

+#### No frameworks

+I havent used any CSS framework to style this website.

 ---